 Who determines spending?
 Check-off spending is determined by the producer Council.
 The Council is elected by provincial cattle industry associations.
 Ministry of Agriculture staff is also appointed to serve on the Council.

 Who collects the money?
 Ownership Identification Inc. brand inspectors collect the CIDC check-off on private treaty cattle sales within BC where a dealer is not involved.
-Dealers will remain responsible to collect the levy on other sales.
+Dealers remain responsible to collect the levy on other sales.

 Who gets it?
 Provincial cattle industry associations can apply for project funding support.

 Should the check-off be refundable?
 The National Check-off portion is non-refundable.
 In British Columbia the provincial beef check-off is refundable.
 Producers who do not wish to leave their check-off dollars to work for the industry can ask for it back before January 31 of the year following payment.
-Refunds tend to be low, and in recent years, 97% of dollars collected in BC have remained in the fund to work for the beef industry.
+Refunds tend to be low, and in recent years, 99% of dollars collected in BC have remained in the fund to work for the beef industry.
 To apply for a refund: producers can write a letter to the CIDC requesting a refund of levies paid during the previous fiscal year.
 Copies of invoices detailing the CIDC deductions must be included with the request for refund.

 Is it a government tax?
 No, it is dollars collected by the industry to work for the industry in research, promotion and industry development.
 Receipts and expenditures are administered by the Cattle Industry Development Council.